Diocese investigates after students mock Native American

 - Commuter knits a ‘rail delay scarf.’
 It fetches $8,650 on eBay.

+“The behavior shown in that video is just a snapshot of what indigenous people have faced and are continuing to face,” Buffalo said.

+She said she hoped it would lead to some kind of meeting with the students to provide education on issues facing Native Americans.

-U.S. Rep. Deb Haaland of New Mexico sharply criticized what she called a display of “blatant hate.”
+U.S. Rep. Deb Haaland of New Mexico sharply criticized what she called a display of “blatant hate, disrespect, and intolerance.”

+“This Veteran put his life on the line for our country,” she tweeted Saturday.
+“Heartbreaking.”